 Under Article 94(1) of the Asylum Act the court assesses the appeal without hearing the foreigner, within 30 days, and delivers a reasoned decision, by which it either (a) rejects the complaint, or (b) admits the complaint, granting access to a new asylum procedure and ordering IGI-DAI to examine the application in the regular procedure.
 The decision of the court is irrevocable.

-Giurgiu: the director of the regional centre stated that only 1 subsequent application was made in 2020, which was rejected.
+Giurgiu: the director of the regional centre stated that only seven subsequent applications were made in 2021, of which four were rejected and three admitted.

 Article 88(1) b) Asylum Act.